"It's your kingdom."

 |

-The inner route (via Ealing Broadway) would be 25km long and have an end-to-end running time of 28 minutes, while the outer route (via Hounslow) would be 31km long and have an end-to-end running time of 36 minutes.
+The inner route (via Ealing Broadway) would have been 25km long and have an end-to-end running time of 28 minutes, while the outer route (via Hounslow) would have been 31km long and have an end-to-end running time of 36 minutes.

 Park Royal Transit is a proposal for a rapid-transit system around a redeveloped Old Oak Common and Park Royal area.
 The public documents include two maps, both with two routes but showing different sets of stations: